sannnir/Project-My-own-Salt-state/README.md

 I wanted to create a state that installs the following programs:
 - Git
 - Micro
-- Netcat

-Let's start by creating a new folder `sudo mkdir ownstate`
+creating a new folder `sudo mkdir ownstate`

         sudo mkdir ownstate
         cd ownstate